Coronavirus (COVID-19) information for community providers

 - advance care planning features,

-- links to information about our new safety precautions, including additional cleaning and ways we’re keeping patients separated,
+- links to information about our new safety precautions,

 - information about clinical trials research studies, and

 We're helping to solve the novel coronavirus crisis.
 Our researchers have helped to develop new treatments, new testing protocols, national guidelines, and blood testing for antibodies, and we are researching potential vaccines.

 Finally, we're continuing to work closely with the other Northern California health care systems, including Kaiser Permanente, Sutter Health and Dignity Health, to monitor COVID-19 spread, infection severity, and surge indications.